Raleigh to Wilmington train

 Which train should you take from Raleigh to Wilmington?

-Amtrak is the one and only train line which connects Raleigh, North Carolina to Wilmington, North Carolina.
+Amtrak is the one and only train line which connects Raleigh to Wilmington.
 Furthermore, there is only one train per day, so you will have to plan your travel around this limited availability.
 On the other hand, you won't have to spend a ton of time comparing a bunch of possible options.

 |Train||Daily Trips||Avg.
 Time||Avg.
 Price|